{{ section.name }} Support

 Day 1

 You will be picked up from the airport and taken to the hostel.
-Here you will be given a chance to settle down before meeting your volunteer representative.
-You will be given a briefing on your volunteer program and then meet other travellers and volunteers for a welcome dinner.
+Here you will be given a chance to settle down before receiving your welcome pack.
+You will be briefed on your volunteer program and meet other travelers and volunteers.
+Your dinner is included, either as a restaurant voucher or at the hostel's dining area.

 Day 2